Medical Problems Linked to Oversleeping

 Back pain.
 There was a time when doctors told people suffering from back pain to head straight to bed.
 But those days are long gone.
-You do need to curtail your regular exercise program when you are experiencing back pain.
-But doctors now realize the health benefits of maintaining a certain level of activity.
+You may not even need to curtail your regular exercise program when you are experiencing back pain.
+Check with your doctor.
+Doctors now realize the health benefits of maintaining a certain level of activity.
 And they recommend against sleeping more than usual, when possible.

 Depression.
-Although insomnia is more commonly linked to depression than oversleeping, roughly 15% of people with depression sleep too much.
+Although insomnia is more commonly linked to depression than oversleeping is, roughly 15% of people with depression sleep too much.
 This may in turn make their depression worse.
 That's because regular sleep habits are important to the recovery process.
-Need another reason not to overdo the ZZZs when you're blue? ?
-In certain instances, sleep deprivation can have a temporary antidepressant effect.

 Heart disease.
 The Nurses' Health Study involved nearly 72,000 women.
 A careful analysis of the data from that study showed that women who slept nine to 11 hours per night were 38% more likely to have coronary heart disease than women who slept eight hours.
 Researchers have not yet identified a reason for the connection between oversleeping and heart disease.